House Rules

 Rangers get cantrips:

 A ranger gets (Level+Wis Bonus)/4 cantrips per day, rounded down, starting at 2nd level.
 So a 5th level ranger with 14 wisdom gets 1, a 9th level ranger with 16 wisdom gets 3, etc. Note that the ranger will always get a 0th level spell before he gets his first 1st level, barring a Wisdom increase at 4th level.
+Before 4th level, he has a caster level of 1.

-Ranger Spell List (where different from PHB)
+Ranger Spell List (where different from RAW)

 0-LEVEL RANGER SPELLS (ORISONS)